QubeSwap/qubebridge-network/docs/dynamic_cbridge_config_reload.md

 # Dynamic QubeBridge config reload

-Previously, adding, deleting and updating chains are done by editing `cbridge.toml` and restarting `sgnd`.
+Previously, adding, deleting and updating chains are done by editing `qubebridge.toml` and restarting `sgnd`.
 Since v1.9.1, `sgnd` supports dynamic config reload via `SIGHUP`.

 1. Find out the PID of `sgnd`.
 If run via systemd, use `systemctl`: